ThatOpen/engine_docs/docs/api/@thatopen/components/classes/OrthoPerspectiveCamera.md

 # OrthoPerspectiveCamera

-A flexible camera that uses [yomotsu's cameracontrols](https://github.com/yomotsu/camera-controls) to easily control the camera in 2D and 3D.
+A flexible camera that uses [yomotsu's cameracontrols](https://github.com/yomotsu/camera-controls) to control the camera in 2D and 3D.
 It supports multiple navigation modes, such as 2D floor plan navigation, first person and 3D orbit.
-This class extends the SimpleCamera class and adds additional functionality for managing different camera projections and navigation modes.
+This class extends the SimpleCamera class and adds additional functionality for managing different camera projections and navigation modes. 📕 [Tutorial](https://docs.thatopen.com/Tutorials/Components/Core/OrthoPerspectiveCamera). 📘 [API](https://docs.thatopen.com/api/@thatopen/components/classes/OrthoPerspectiveCamera).

 ## Extends